Introduction to Paul Erdős: The Mathematical Nomad

 Erdős’s quirks were legendary:

-• He called children “epsilons” (after the math symbol for small quantities).
+• He called children “epsilons” (a math symbol $\varepsilon$ for small quantities).

 • His colleague Alfréd Rényi said, “A mathematician is a machine for turning coffee into theorems”.